JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Because we have implemented `predict`, we are required to overload the [`LearnAPI.kinds_of_proxy`](@ref) trait.
-Because we can only make point predictions of the target, we do this like this:
+Because we can only make point predictions of the target, we make this definition:

 ```julia
 LearnAPI.kinds_of_proxy(::Ridge) = (LiteralTarget(),)